IATI/IATI-Dashboard/README.rst

     python make_html.py --live

-Using the live development server is highly recommended, because it displays full bracktrackes for 500 errors, whereas frozen flask does not.
+Using the live development server is highly recommended, because it displays full bracktraces for 500 errors, whereas frozen flask does not.

 License
 ^^^^^^^